-Approximately 250 individuals will be served during State Fiscal Year 2023.
+Approximately 250 children and their parents/guardians will be served during State Fiscal Years 2023 and 2024.

-Children with special healthcare needs are defined under RSA 132:13, II as "children who have or are at risk for chronic physical, developmental, behavioral, or emotional conditions and who also require health and related services of a type or amount beyond that required by children generally."
-This includes children and youth, from birth to age twenty-one (21).
+Children with Special Healthcare Needs is defined under RSA 132:13, II as children who have or are at risk for chronic physical, developmental, behavioral, or emotional conditions and who also require health and related services of a type or amount beyond that required by children generally.